-For treatment acquisition costs, the cost included in the economic evaluation is dependent on three factors, including: 1) whether the treatment is generic or branded; 2) whether the treatment is required to be administered by a provider; and 3) whether the price is known yet.
+For intervention acquisition costs, the cost included in the economic evaluation is dependent on three factors, including: 1) whether the treatment is a generic, biosimilar, or branded product; 2) whether the treatment is required to be administered by a provider; and 3) whether the price is known yet.

-For generic treatments that do not require provider administration and a price is known, the acquisition price is based on the lowest wholesale acquisition cost (WAC) across all generic versions in the model unless a specific branded or generic formulation is being analyzed, for which the lower price for that specific branded or generic formulation would be used.
+For generic treatments that do not require provider administration and a price is known, the acquisition price is based on the median cost (WAC) across all generic versions in the model unless a specific branded or generic formulation is being analyzed, for which the median price for that specific branded or generic formulation would be used.
+This price should be varied in sensitivity analyses using the lowest and highest generic price reported.
 RED BOOK is the primary source for identifying these acquisition costs.
 No separate net price is estimated given the generic nature of the treatment.
 The WAC is used as the acquisition cost throughout all analyses and throughout the report.